fbpx

 Lo Manthang – The Ancient Capital

-The Tiji Festival
+The Tiji Festival of Mustang

 Natural Splendors

-Farming Crops
+Farming Crops in Mustang

 Authentic Tea Houses and Hospitality

-Upper Mustang Trek Experience the warm hospitality of the local people as you stay in authentic tea houses along the trekking route.
+Mustang Trek Experience the warm hospitality of the local people as you stay in authentic tea houses along the trekking route.
 These charming accommodations provide comfortable lodging, delicious meals, and a chance to connect with fellow trekkers.
-Share stories around cozy fireplaces, savor traditional Nepali cuisine and feel at home amidst the rugged wilderness.
+Share stories around cozy fireplaces, savor traditional Nepali cuisine and feel at home in the rugged wilderness.

-Lo Manthang side trip:
+Lo Manthang side trip

 Holi lake Damodar Kunda

-Best season for Upper Mustang Trek
+Best season for Mustang trek

 Responsible Trekking